tx0c/svelte-site/routes/blog/the-nft-bubble-might-be-bursting.md

 As Marc Andreessen, a pioneer of the Internet and co-founder of Netscape and a16z, said in an [interview](https://noahpinion.substack.com/p/interview-marc-andreessen-vc-and):

-> *"It can sometimes feel that all the exciting things have already happened, that the frontier is closed, that we’re at the end of technological history and there’s nothing left to do but maintain what already exists.
+> _"It can sometimes feel that all the exciting things have already happened, that the frontier is closed, that we’re at the end of technological history and there’s nothing left to do but maintain what already exists.
 This is just a failure of imagination.
 In fact, the opposite is true.
 We’re surrounded by rotting incumbents that will all need to be replaced by new technologies.
-Let’s get on it.”*
+Let’s get on it.”_

 ---

-***Interested in NFTs?
-Our inaugural NFT collection, Traveloggers, can be found at OpenSea [here](https://opensea.io/collection/traveloggers).***
+**_Interested in NFTs?
+Our inaugural NFT collection, Traveloggers, can be found at OpenSea [here](https://opensea.io/collection/traveloggers)._**

-***Follow [here for our newsletter](https://matters-lab.io/#follow_us) and @[Mattersw3b](https://twitter.com/Mattersw3b) on Twitter for the latest news and insights on NFT and web3, or start creating on our platform, [www.Matters.News](http://www.matters.news).***
+**_Follow [here for our newsletter](https://matters-lab.io/#follow_us) and @[Mattersw3b](https://twitter.com/Mattersw3b) on Twitter for the latest news and insights on NFT and web3, or start creating on our platform, [www.Matters.Town](http://www.matters.town)._**